mihirchronicles/mihirchronicles.github.io/content/bookshelf/charlie-munger-complete-investor.md

 - Develop into a lifelong self-learner through voracious reading; cultivate curiosity and strive to become a little wiser every day.
 - I believe in the discipline of mastering the best that other people have ever figured out.
 I don’t believe in just sitting down and trying to dream it all up yourself.
 Nobody’s that smart.
-- Remember that reputation and integrity are your most valuable assets—and can be lost in a heartbeat.
+- Remember that reputation and integrity are your most valuable assets-and can be lost in a heartbeat.
 - Envy is a really stupid sin because it’s the only one you could never possibly have any fun at.
 There’s a lot of pain and no fun.
 Why would you want to get on that trolley?
 - Mimicking the herd invites regression to the mean (merely average performance).
 - Man’s imperfect, limited-capacity brain easily drifts into working with what’s easily available to it.
-And the brain can’t use what it can’t remember or when it’s blocked from recognizing because it’s heavily influenced by one or more psychological tendencies bearing strongly on it … the deep structure of the human mind requires that the way to full scope competency of virtually any kind is to learn it all to fluency—like it or not.
+And the brain can’t use what it can’t remember or when it’s blocked from recognizing because it’s heavily influenced by one or more psychological tendencies bearing strongly on it … the deep structure of the human mind requires that the way to full scope competency of virtually any kind is to learn it all to fluency-like it or not.
 - Learning from the success and failure of others is the fastest way to get smarter and wiser without a lot of pain.
 - We both insist on a lot of time being available almost every day to just sit and think.
 That is very uncommon in American business.
 We read and think.
 So Warren and I do more reading and thinking and less doing than most people in business.
 - Warren talks about these discounted cash flows.
 I’ve never seen him do one.